BenjMy/icsd_dev/docs/content/doc/documentation.rst

 the potential field of multiple current sources is the sum of their potential fields: the measured :math:`\Delta`\ V can be viewed as, and decomposed into, the sum of multiple :math:`\Delta` V due to a set of possible current sources :raw-latex:`\cite{LucaPlantAndSoil}`.
+Let’s then assume, a linear system of equations linking data and model for potential fields:

 .. math:: Ax=b

-Where :math:`\textbf{A}` is a matrix, its columns are the simulated VRTe R sequences; x is a vector containing the unknown VRTe weights;
-:math:`\textbf{b}` is a vector containing the measured sequence of resistance.
-Each row in A corresponds to the relative R in the acquisition sequence, e.g., :math:`\textbf{A}_{1,1}` is the first resistance extracted from the potential field simulated with injection at the first VRTe.
+Where :math:`\textbf{b}` is a vector containing the measured sequence of resistance. :math:`\textbf{A}` is the source kernel matrix, its columns are the simulated VRTe R sequences;and x is the source model, a vector containing the unknown VRTe weights; Each row in A corresponds to the relative R in the acquisition sequence, e.g., :math:`\textbf{A}_{1,1}` is the first resistance extracted from the potential field simulated with injection at the first VRTe.

 Including Constraints
 ~~~~~~~~~~~~~~~~~~~~~